For this snake, ‘rough’ takes on new meaning

 A personal wildlife story, by Tara Allison

-Do you have a story to share?
+Do you have a wildlife story to share?

-I was taking an afternoon walk with my two dogs when I spotted a Rough Green Snake on the narrow asphalt path ahead of us.
-These snakes aren’t aggressive and usually move pretty quickly out of sight, so that’s what I expected.
+I was taking an afternoon walk on a narrow asphalt path with my two large dogs when I spotted a Rough Green Snake1 (Coluber constrictor) ahead of us.
+Snakes aren’t aggressive and usually move quickly out of sight, so that’s what I expected.
 However, this one stayed in place.
-As we got closer, he (or she, but I’ll use “he” for convenience) began coiling and taking short lunges at us.
-Something wasn’t right with him.
+As we got closer, it began coiling and taking short lunges at us.
+Something wasn’t right with it.

-I just wish I could have transported him to Great Plains Nature Center here in Wichita, where he would have been assessed and cared for.
-But, I knew I couldn’t handle a rowdy snake and my two large, boisterous dogs on the long walk back to my house.
+I wish I could have transported him to Great Plains Nature Center here in Wichita, where he would have been assessed and cared for.
+But I knew I couldn’t handle a rowdy snake and my two large, boisterous dogs on the long walk back to my house.
 Too late, I realized I might have been able to borrow a pillowcase or bag to put the snake in to carry back home.

 Share your story